July 31, 2014

 Mount Rushmore is controversial among Native Americans because the United States seized the area from the Lakota tribe after the Great Sioux War of 1876.
 Members of the American Indian Movement led an occupation of the monument in 1971, naming it Mount Crazy Horse.
 In 2004, the first Native American superintendent of the park was appointed.
 Gerard Baker has stated that he will open up more "avenues of interpretation", and that the four presidents are "only one avenue and only one focus."
 The Crazy Horse Memorial is being constructed elsewhere in the Black Hills to commemorate the famous Native American leader and as a response to Mount Rushmore.
 It is intended to be larger than Mount Rushmore and has the support of Lakota chiefs; the Crazy Horse Memorial Foundation has rejected offers of federal funds.

-Etichete: AM - AMERICAS, AM-United States, Leaders, stamps (complete series), UNITED STATES, UNITED STATES (South Dakota)
+Etichete: AM - AMERICAS, AM-United States, Personalities, stamps (complete series), UNITED STATES, UNITED STATES (South Dakota)

 July 19, 2014

 Built between 1996 and 2007 in Abu Dhabi, the capital city of the UAE, Sheikh Zayed Grand Mosque is the eighth largest mosque in the world (with a capacity for 40,000 worshippers), and is considered to be the key for worship in the country.
 It was initiated by the first Ra’îs (president) of the UAE, HH Sheikh Zayed bin Sultan Al Nahyan, who wanted to establish a structure which unites the cultural diversity of Islamic world, the historical and modern values of architecture and art.

 July 18, 2014